-Investment restriction Deviation Investment of at least 51% of the fund assets in equities Other investment focus, e.g., investment in bond or equity-equivalent securities funds, money market funds, mixed funds and/or de- rivative funds Investment only in issuers who have been classified as Other sustainability approach sustainable for investments in securities and money market instruments.
+Investment restriction Deviation Investment of at least 51% of the fund assets in equities Other investment focus, e.g., investment in bond or equity-equivalent securities funds, money market funds, mixed funds and/or de- rivative funds Investment of at least 85% of the fund assets in invest- Different rule ments that are used to fulfill environmental and/or so- cial characteristics and/or sustainable investment ob- jectives of the investment fund.
+For the direct investment in securities and money market Other sustainability approach instruments, only those securities will be purchased which are used to fulfill environmental and/or social characteristics and/or sustainable investment objec- tives of the investment fund.
 Limitation of investment in money market instruments Different rule, or no limitation to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) The purchase of not fully paid-in securities / money mar- Different rule, or no limitation ket instruments for up to 10% of the fund assets Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 20% of the fund assets and for hedging purposes.
 Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 49% of the fund assets.
 Repurchase agreements are excluded pursuant to the Repurchase agreements may be used. fund regulations.
 Securities lending transactions may be used for up to Different rule, or no limitation 30% of the fund assets.